UKHomeOffice/unhcr-erff-validation-tool/README.md

 -f,--file: case files to validate (space-separated) (multiple files can be validated)

--g,--gui: start GUI
-Java version 11 (or higher) is required
+-g,--gui: start GUI.
+(Java version 11 (or higher) is required)

 -h,--help: show help

 -p,--parser: parser version(s) to use (space-separated): v3 v4 (also supports wild-chars, e.g. 'v4*')

+-w,--web-port=8080: start web-server on a given port.
+(Java version 11 (or higher) is required)

 When validation (of every listed file) succeeds, exit code is 0.